For students aged 16-18, ORA offers the Global Leadership Programme.

 At ORA, we go the extra mile to enhance the study abroad experience of our students.
 As part of this, every year our dedicated Events Team organises a series of fascinating guest lectures.
 Guest speakers come from a wide range of backgrounds and specialisms, including the worlds of online media, television and academia.
 Our students also have the opportunity to watch and participate in a number of debates, which take place on campus.
 These range from formal Panel Debates involving teaching faculty and other staff, to informal discussions about current “hot topics” led by Counsellors.

 The United Kingdom has a rich cultural heritage, and a course with Oxford Royale Academy is the perfect way for a young learner to explore this.
 All ORA courses include coach excursions to places of historical and social significance in the UK.
 On the 2-week Introduction to Leadership course, attendees will board the ORA coach to two such destinations.
-Last summer, coach excursions for students aged 13-15 included visits to the Tower of London and Cotswold Wildlife Park.
+Last summer, coach excursions for students aged 13-15 included visits to the Blenheim Palace and Cotswold Wildlife Park.

 At ORA, we never forget that our students are on holiday!
 Included with every ORA course is an extra-curricular timetable, carefully designed by our dedicated Events Team to ensure our students have fun, make friends and get the most out of being in Oxford.